-Taranaki looms large in the sunrise, reflecting its name which means ‘shining peak’.
-It comes from the legend that recalls a stoush between the volcanoes of the central North Island for the love of Pihanga.
+Taranaki means ‘shining peak’, recalling the legend of a stoush between the volcanoes of the central North Island for the love of Pihanga.
 Tongariro won, and Taranaki fled far to the west where he conceals himself in cloud or broadcasts his shining splendour back to his long-lost love.

 The mounga is viewed as an ancestor, and is to be given the legal status of a person as part of a 2017 agreement between the Crown and eight Taranaki iwi.
 There is one important difference with other geographic features given the same status: the entity has gender—as in the legend, the mountain is a ‘he’.